-In data mining and statistics, hierarchical clustering analysis is a method of cluster analysis which seeks to build a hierarchy of clusters i.e. tree type structure based on the hierarchy.
+In data mining and statistics, hierarchical clustering analysis is a method of cluster analysis that seeks to build a hierarchy of clusters i.e. tree-type structure based on the hierarchy.

 Basically, there are two types of hierarchical cluster analysis strategies –

-Python implementation of the above algorithm using scikit-learn library:
+Python implementation of the above algorithm using the scikit-learn library:

 [1, 1, 1, 0, 0, 0]

-- Divisive clustering: Also known as top-down approach.
+2. Divisive clustering: Also known as a top-down approach.
 This algorithm also does not require to prespecify the number of clusters.
-Top-down clustering requires a method for splitting a cluster that contains the whole data and proceeds by splitting clusters recursively until individual data have been splitted into singleton cluster.
+Top-down clustering requires a method for splitting a cluster that contains the whole data and proceeds by splitting clusters recursively until individual data have been split into singleton clusters.

 Hierarchical Agglomerative vs Divisive clustering –

 - Divisive clustering is more complex as compared to agglomerative clustering, as in the case of divisive clustering we need a flat clustering method as “subroutine” to split each cluster until we have each data having its own singleton cluster.

 - Divisive clustering is more efficient if we do not generate a complete hierarchy all the way down to individual data leaves.
 The time complexity of a naive agglomerative clustering is O(n3) because we exhaustively scan the N x N matrix dist_mat for the lowest distance in each of N-1 iterations.
 Using priority queue data structure we can reduce this complexity to O(n2logn).
 By using some more optimizations it can be brought down to O(n2).
 Whereas for divisive clustering given a fixed number of top levels, using an efficient flat algorithm like K-Means, divisive algorithms are linear in the number of patterns and clusters.